kmonad/kmonad/doc/faq.md

 the Desktop).
 Just select 'KMonad' and give it a name.
 Afterwards, right click the shortcut and select 'Properties'.
 This should put you in the 'Shortcut' tab of the properties, here there is a field called 'Target'.
-This field is exactly like the shell command we used above, so copy-paste the exactly command you used to start kmonad into 'Target', then click apply, and you should now have a clickable KMonad launcher.
+This field is exactly like the shell command we used above, so copy-paste the exact command you used to start KMonad into 'Target', then click apply, and you should now have a clickable KMonad launcher.

 ## General